xShuusui/Cookbook/README.md

 On the dashboard page you have a dropdown menu to sort all recipes by name, rating, calories, fat, newest and last edited.
 You can filter the recipes according to their ingredients and additionally there is a dropdown menu where you can select multiple ratings and filter after them.

+#### Delete warnings

+When an user tries to delete a recipe, an ingredient or an ingredient inside a recipe a warning appears.
+This warning asks the user if he really want to delete the item.
+So you cant accidentally delete an important recipe, with all his data.

 ## Setup the System

 This app and api are fully dockerized, to get the system running you need to have `docker` version `19.0+` and `docker-compose` version `18.02.0+` installed on your system.